 When the rice is done and while it is still hot, add the hot curry and bell peppers over the rice and stir until well combined.
 Taste and adjust seasoning as needed.
 Pack the rice as tightly as you can and let cool to room temperature.

 Once cooled, use a disher or a spoon to portion out rice and form it tightly into a ball.
 Tip: The smaller you make the balls, the harder it becomes to shape them unless you have tiny hands!
 On the flip side, the larger they are, the more oil you’ll need and the lower the ratio of crunchy crust to rice.
-I like them to be about 1½ - 2 Tbsp per ball.
+I like them to be about 1½ - 2 tablespoon per ball.

 Make the batter by placing flour into a small bowl and make a well in the center.
 Add water, beaten egg and fish sauce and stir until there are no more lumps.
 If it’s thick and gloopy, add a little more water until the batter pours smoothly.
 Add panko to another bowl.
 Dip the rice balls into the batter, shake off excess a couple of times, then toss in the panko, pressing the panko gently onto the rice balls, until completely coated.
 Place on a plate.
 You can make the balls up to this point and refrigerate until ready to fry.
 You can also freeze them and thaw before frying.